Tomatotech90/DropperChisel/README.md

 ## How to run the script

-1. First, ensure that you have Python, Flask, and the `flask-session` package installed on your machine.
-You can install Flask and `flask-session` with pip:
+1. Make the script executable:

     ```bash
-    pip install flask flask-session
-    ```

-2. Make the script executable:

-    ```bash
     chmod +x setup.sh
     ```

-3. Run the script with sudo:
+2. Run the script with sudo:

     ```bash
     sudo ./setup.sh